A worried Japan seeks Trump's assurances

 Both men are avid golfers and Trump's invitation to Abe to join him at the "winter White House" on his Ma-a-Lago resort in Florida represents a significant coup for the Japanese Prime Minister.
 It's being taken as a huge personal compliment by Abe and may go some way toward easing Tokyo's concerns about Trump.

 The Japanese leader has gone to extraordinary lengths to forge personal ties with Trump, hoping that a friendship will solidify the US-Japan security partnership.
-Abe made strenuous efforts to reach out to Trump after his election, an initiative that yielded a meeting in Trump Tower with the President-elect, his daughter Ivanka and her husband Jared Kushner.
+Abe made strenuous efforts to reach out to Trump after his election, an initiative that yielded a meeting in Trump Tower with the President-elect, his daughter Ivanka and her husband, Jared Kushner.
 There, Abe presented Trump with brand new driver with a golden head.

 This time, "Abe will be bringing omiage," said Goodman, referring to the traditional Japanese practice of gift-giving, "but in a big way."